chasekregor/StravaCyclingAnalysis2019/README.md

 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
 2. Modify credentials.py with your own [client ID and client Secret](https://www.strava.com/settings/api).
+3. pip install requirements.txt

-3. Run 2020-01-29-analysis.ipynb
+4. Run 2020-01-29-analysis.ipynb
-4. Click on the link in the second cell, replace the code variable with the string you see in the URL, then execute the rest of the notebook.
+5. Click on the link in the second cell, replace the code variable with the string you see in the URL, then execute the rest of the notebook.

 5. Consult [David Yang's Download Running Data From Strava to Analyze Yourself](https://medium.com/@xdyang70/running-data-analysis-61ac6b08945c) if you have any issues or contact me.